McCracken Basketball Camp Huntington University

 - Individual and group contests for awards

-Coach German has been involved with The McCracken Basketball Camp for 40 years, first as a camper, then as a counselor, next as the assistant director, and now as the Director.
-German was a standout high school and college athlete from Bronson, Michigan.
-He played basketball at Kalamazoo Valley Community College and at Manchester College.
-At both schools he was the leading scorer, rebounder, and MVP.
-He received his master's degree from Western Michigan University.View Todd German's Bio ⟩
+Coach German has been involved with The McCracken Basketball Camp for over 40 years - as a camper, counselor, Assistant Camp Director, and now as Camp Director.
+German was a standout high school and college athlete from Bronson, MI.
+He played basketball at Kalamazoo Valley Community College and Manchester College; he was the leading scorer, rebounder, and MVP at.
+German received his master's degree from Western Michigan University.View Todd German's Bio ⟩

 CAMP GOALS & IDEALS